ReliefApplications/hot-dashboard/README.md

 To resolve this:

 1. Open an issue on the dependency's issue tracker and ask that the package be published pre-compiled.
-  * Note: Create React App can consume both CommonJS and ES modules.
+  * Note: Create React Home can consume both CommonJS and ES modules.
 For Node.js compatibility, it is recommended that the main entry point is CommonJS.
 However, they can optionally provide an ES module entry point with the `module` field in `package.json`.
 Note that **even if a library provides an ES Modules version, it should still precompile other ES6 features to ES5 if it intends to support older browsers**.

 2. Fork the package and publish a corrected version yourself.

-3. If the dependency is small enough, copy it to your `src/` folder and treat it as application code.
+3. If the dependency is small enough, copy it to your `src/` folder and treat it as Homelication code.

 In the future, we might start automatically compiling incompatible third-party modules, but it is not currently supported.
-This approach would also slow down the production builds.
+This Homeroach would also slow down the production builds.

 ## Alternatives to Ejecting

 [Ejecting](#npm-run-eject) lets you customize anything, but from that point on you have to maintain the configuration and scripts yourself.
 This can be daunting if you have many similar projects.
 In such cases instead of ejecting we recommend to *fork* `react-scripts` and any other packages you need.
-[This article](https://auth0.com/blog/how-to-configure-create-react-app/) dives into how to do it in depth.
-You can find more discussion in [this issue](https://github.com/facebookincubator/create-react-app/issues/682).
+[This article](https://auth0.com/blog/how-to-configure-create-react-Home/) dives into how to do it in depth.
+You can find more discussion in [this issue](https://github.com/facebookincubator/create-react-Home/issues/682).

 ## Something Missing?

-If you have ideas for more “How To” recipes that should be on this page, [let us know](https://github.com/facebookincubator/create-react-app/issues) or [contribute some!](https://github.com/facebookincubator/create-react-app/edit/master/packages/react-scripts/template/README.md)
+If you have ideas for more “How To” recipes that should be on this page, [let us know](https://github.com/facebookincubator/create-react-Home/issues) or [contribute some!](https://github.com/facebookincubator/create-react-Home/edit/master/packages/react-scripts/template/README.md)